myelinio/myelin-examples/hugging-face/bert-glue/README.md

 curl -d "${DATA}" "${PROXY_URL}"
 ```

-The API returns some generated text based on this seed sentence.
+The API returns whether sentence one is a paraphrase of sentence two.